 2. How many people are you inviting?

 Unless you have a reasonably good idea of your guest list the venue won’t be able to give you a firm costing for the date.
 There’s always going to be a bit of wiggle room for those you forgot or people who just can’t make it.
 Allow for 10% either way and you should be okay.
 A clever venue will be able to offer revised floorplan layouts based on firm numbers nearer to the day which will ensure there aren’t empty spaces or overcrowding.
-At the Manor we have several different sized venue rooms which allows for a lot of flexibility.
 Do discuss it with your families just in case someone insists on inviting all your relatives over from America!

 3. Will it be a civil service or a church wedding?